treelogic-swe/aws-mock/README.md

 ```
 That's all.

-Necessary stuff will be all automatically built with dependencies downloaded and a jetty server will be started running aws-mock locally on your computer.
+Necessary stuff will be all automatically built with dependencies downloaded, and a jetty server will be started that runs aws-mock locally on your computer.

 Now you are able to interact with your "local Amazon Web Services" (though only EC2 for now).
 In your own client applications which use [AWS-SDK](http://aws.amazon.com/tools/), or with [EC2-API-TOOLS](http://aws.amazon.com/developertools/Amazon-EC2/351), or with other third-party client tools such as elasticfox.
 To manage instances on mock EC2, just point to the custom EC2 endpoint like: